New York, NY

 “Lawrence is already a force to reckon with — and they’re only getting started.” - LadyGunn

 “A bright and buoyant pocketful of pop-soul sunshine, Lawrence promise to put a spring in your step and a smile on your face.” - Atwood Magazine

 “Lawrence is carefully carving out a place for themselves in pop music and redefining the genre along the way.” - Femme Riot

 As NPR writes, “siblings Clyde and Gracie Lawrence are not your typical pair.”
-Clyde Lawrence, 24, and Gracie Lawrence, 21, have been writing songs and listening to countless Stevie Wonder, Randy Newman, and Aretha Franklin records together in the living room of their family’s New York City apartment since they were little kids.
-After years of playing together, they officially created Lawrence, an eight-piece soul-pop band comprised of powerhouse musicians who happen to be their best friends from childhood and college.
-The keyboard-driven rhythm section and tight, energetic horns create dynamic arrangements to support Clyde and Gracie’s explosive lead vocals and catchy melodies.
+Clyde Lawrence and Gracie Lawrence have been writing songs and listening to countless Stevie Wonder, Randy Newman, and Aretha Franklin records in their family’s New York City apartment since they were little kids.
+After years of playing together, they officially created Lawrence, an eight-piece soul-pop band comprised of musician friends from childhood and college.
+The band has since gained a devoted following for its high-energy, keyboard-driven sound, which features tight, energetic horns and explosive lead vocals.